Couldn’t have said it better myself. Happy Breathing.

-Every day that I think a thought and feel my heart stirring, I am grateful.
+Every day that I think a new thought and feel my heart beating, I am grateful.

-Every day that I am upright and whole, I am grateful.
+Every day that I am healthy and whole, I am grateful.

-Every day that a creative idea becomes solid matter, I am grateful.
+Every day that a creative idea becomes solid reality, I am grateful.

-Every day that I am given awareness of the smallest of beauties, I am grateful.
+Every day that I discover even the smallest reminder of beauty, I am grateful.

-Every day that I am enlightened, given insight, have an epiphany, I am grateful.
+Every day that I am given insight or uncover deep wisdom, I am grateful.

-Every day that I encounter another living creature and engage, I am grateful.
+Every day that I engage with another living creature in community and empathy, I am grateful.

 Every day that I am hugged, kissed, and loved, I am grateful.

-Every day that I laugh, I am grateful.
+Every day that I laugh out loud, I am grateful.

-Every day that my family is healthy and happy, I am grateful.
+Every day that my family is healthy and safe, I am grateful.